 Array Name Displays the name of the array.
 The name is not user definable.
 Array Type Displays the type of load balance policy in effect for the array.
-Control Timer A set of the following tunable parameters that affect the testing of

-Control Timer Settings

-A set of the following tunable parameters that affect the testing of a path's status or health.

-- Test Path Retry Count The number of times DMP DSMs test a path to determine if it has recovered from an error condition.
+Control Timer Settings A set of the following tunable parameters that affect the testing of a path's status or health.
+Test Path Retry Count - The number of times DMP DSMs test a path to determine if it has recovered from an error condition.
 The default value is 0.
-The maximum value is 50. - SCSI Command Timeout The amount of time a SCSI command waits for a device to respond to it.
+The maximum value is 50.
+SCSI Command Timeout - The amount of time a SCSI command waits for a device to respond to it.
 The default value is 30 seconds.
-The maximum value is 120 seconds. - Kernel Sleep Time The interval of time the DMP DSMs kernel waits between attempts to recover a path from an error condition.
+The maximum value is 120 seconds.
+Kernel Sleep Time - The interval of time the DMP DSMs kernel waits between attempts to recover a path from an error condition.
 The default value is 200 milliseconds.
-The maximum value is 10 seconds. - Failover Retry Count The number of times DMP DSMs attempt a failover to another path when the current path fails.
+The maximum value is 10 seconds.
+Failover Retry Count - The number of times DMP DSMs attempt a failover to another path when the current path fails.

 The default value is 0.
 The maximum value is 50.
-Click OK to exit.
+Click OK to

 Load Balance Policy Displays the load balancing setting in effect.
 There is one option, Fail Over Only (Active/Passive), that does not provide load balancing.
 All other options provide load balancing.
 Option descriptions are available.
-See "Active/Active and Active/Passive settings" on page 17.
+See "Active/Active and Active/Passive settings" on page 16.
 The procedure to specify settings is described also.
-See "Specifying load balancing settings for an array" on page 23.
+See "Specifying load balancing settings for an array" on page 22.
 Devices in the Array Displays the number of disks in the array and lists them by name.